 The past three decades have seen a large increase in real spending on health care, but there are still concerns we don’t spend enough.

 Facts about Health Care

-Looking at statistics for the US, there is real concern that there system is very inefficient.
+Looking at statistics for the US, there is real concern that their system is very inefficient.
 Both public spending and private sector spending are very high – dwarfing any other country.
 The nature of the US health care system is to be very poor at any kind of cost control.
-There is little or no evaluation of the most expensive treatments and the pressure to keep increase spending is very strong.
-Despite the huge cost of US health care, a susbtantial part of the population can still slip through the net and be left unprovided for.
+There is little or no evaluation of the most expensive treatments and the pressure to keep increasing spending is very strong.
+Despite the huge cost of US health care, a substantial part of the population can still slip through the net and be left unprovided for.

 Unfortunately, US health care is very hard to reform because the system has created powerful pressure groups who have vested interests in maintaining the status quo.
 But, the consequence is that the US is likely to see higher public and private sector spending on health care – increasing burden on employers, employees and the tax payer.